35+ Easy Recipes Anyone Can Make at Home

 Get our recipe for Crock-Pot Chicken Enchilada Casserole.

 Creamy Split Pea Soup

 This split pea soup is a classic for a reason and it is one of those few and far between comfort foods that are comforting, delicious, and healthy for you, too.

 Get our recipe for Creamy Split Pea Soup.

 Peanut Butter Overnight Oats

-Need a healthy breakfast to prep in quarantine?
-This peanut butter overnight oats recipe takes less than 5 minutes to throw together, and it's bound to become one of your go-to healthy breakfasts!
+Need a healthy breakfast to prep?
+This peanut butter overnight oats recipe takes less than five minutes to throw together, and it's bound to become one of your go-to healthy breakfasts!

 Get our recipe for Peanut Butter Overnight Oats.

 Chicken pot pies are quintessential comfort food, so it makes sense that our readers are loving this recipe right now.
 Make it slightly healthier with our version, which cuts the calories by more than half.